VirtanAlinaElena/psiknow-intro/README.md

 # psknow-intro

-The client-server API provides support for file syncing
+The client-server API provides support for file syncing.
+Developed in Ubuntu 20.04